- A New Hope

 - April 2021

-- industrial emissions, Market Stability Reserve
+- CBAM, Industrial emissions, Innovation Fund, Investments, Market Stability Reserve

 With total greenhouse gas emissions of around 700 million tonnes per year, resource and energy intensive industry is the third largest climate polluter in Europe.
 The cement, chemical and steel sectors alone are responsible for almost 60% of these emissions.